apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 }
 ```

-In this schema, `Query.schoolBooks` can return a list that includes both `Textbook`s and `ColoringBook`s.
+In this schema, `Query.schoolBooks` returns a list that can include both `Textbook`s and `ColoringBook`s.

 ### Querying an interface field